Skip to content

 Note

 In the default configuration, it will take about 10 seconds for the log files to flush and show the log entries in the tailer output.
-You can speed that up by changing the max_segment_duration in the init.lua file, or just by restarting the server via sudo systemctl restart kumomta.
+You can speed that up by changing the max_segment_duration in the init.lua file, or through flushing the log files by restarting the server via sudo systemctl restart kumomta.

 These example log entries have been formatted for ease of reading in the documentation.